hellokittyfan48/ww-enhancer/README.md

-# Wuthering Waves Object ESP
+# [BROKEN] Wuthering Waves Object ESP
+- As of right now the DLL can't be injected for some people, working on a fix
 ![img](WW_SS.png)

 ## Usage